Fire Retardant

 Euphrates PoplarPopulus euphratica

-Often mistaken for a Red River Gum (but deciduous with a nice autumn yellow) this tree is something of a cross between a willow and a poplar.
+Up to 18m.* Often mistaken for a Red River Gum (but deciduous with a nice autumn yellow) this tree is something of a cross between a willow and a poplar.
 Heat, waterlogging and salt tolerant.
-Suckers profusely.
+Suckers profusely so should only be planted with saltland reclamation or soil erosion in mind .
 Foliage can be a useful stock fodder.
-Up to 18m.
+See more →

 Lombardy Poplar